drubinstein/pokerl/content/docs/chapter-2/policy.md

 In the policy, I occasionally normalize the value by some constant.
 In machine learning, it is generally adviseable represent these numbers as values between 0 and 1 for model stability.

 ## The CNN
-The screen obs and visited mask were concatenated together to make 2 visual “channels”.
+The screen obs and visited mask were concatenated together to make 2 visual "channels”.
 These channels were passed to a 2D Convolutional Neural Network (CNN).
 The kernel sizes of the CNN were designed with the GameBoy's in mind.

 The first layer of the CNN used an 8x8 kernel mapping to the size of a gameboy tile with a stride of size 2 so inter-tile dependencies could be detected.
 In successive layers, I decreased the kernel size so as not to capture too much information and similarly stride by 2 each layer so that the agent can hopefully get a good sense for edge detection.